BHoM/api_documentation/docs/oM/index.md

 ## Object Model Documentation

 Welcome to the BHoM oM Documentation.
-This site contains the documentation of all the objects in the toolkits and repositories in the BHoM organisation part of the BHoM installer.
+This describes all the objects of the repositories included in the [_BHoM Organisation_](https://github.com/BHoM).

-For access to the source code for all objects described in this page, please visit [BHoM github](https://github.com/BHoM).

-For latest installer please visit [BHoM homepage](https://bhom.xyz/)

-For general documentation please see [BHoM documentation](https://bhom.xyz/documentation)
+For general usage documentation, please see [BHoM documentation](https://bhom.xyz/documentation).